pillzu/pillzu/README.md

 - 👋 Hi, I’m @pillzu
-- 👀 I’m interested in Software Engineering
+- 👀 I’m interested in Software Engineering, backend-engineering to be specific.
-- 🌱 I’m currently learning ProtoBuffer
+- 🌱 I’m currently learning on how to deploy secure services and build Flutter apps
-- 💞️ I’m looking to collaborate on MicroService Architectures
+- 💞️ I’m looking to collaborate on Go-based Microservice implementations and Flutter UI/UX Development
-- 📫 How to reach me piyushupadhyay2566@gmail.com
+- 📫 Reach me on p3upadhy@uwaterloo.ca

 <!---
 PiyushUpadhyay2675/PiyushUpadhyay2675 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.